rrwitankarr/notes_management_system/README.md

 # Notes Management System

-A simple web-based DBMS project developed using Java Servlets and Oracle Database for storing and retrieving notes.
+A web-based DBMS project developed using Java Servlets and Oracle Database for managing notes efficiently through CRUD operations.

 ## Features
-- Add and save notes
+- Create and save notes
+- Retrieve and display all saved notes
+- Edit and update existing notes
+- Delete notes
 - Automatically stores note ID and creation date
-- Retrieve and display all saved notes
 - Simple and user-friendly interface

 ## Technologies Used